The institutional disclosure working group made its recommendations to the FCA in June 2018.

-In the final report for our asset management market study we proposed an overall package of remedies to make competition work better in this market, and protect those least able to actively engage with their asset manager.
-We consider that this will increase efficiency, lead to the UK asset management industry being a more attractive place for investors and so improve the relative competitiveness of the UK market.
+In the asset management market study final report the FCA proposed a package of remedies to make competition work better in this market, and protect those least able to actively engage with their asset manager.
+The FCA considered that this will increase efficiency, lead to the UK asset management industry being a more attractive place for investors and so improve the relative competitiveness of the UK market.

-We have appointed Dr Chris Sier to chair an institutional disclosure working group of industry and investor representatives, with a view to agreeing a template for disclosure of costs and charges.
+In June 2017 the FCA appointed Dr Chris Sier to chair the IDWG.
 Dr Sier is Professor of Practice at Newcastle University Business School and is an expert in pension scheme costs and charges who has worked closely with the Local Government Pension Scheme (LGPS) in developing their template for institutional disclosure.
 Dr Sier is also the government’s FinTech envoy for the north of England.

-The co-deputy Chairs of the working group are Jeff Houston and Gregg McClymont.
+The co-deputy Chairs of the working group were Jeff Houston and Gregg McClymont.

 - Stewart Bevan